joshua-hvmn/SIA/README.md

    - In Chromium browsers, set the search bar to `https://localhost/search?q=%s`

 ### V. Restarting
-When you restart your computer, you must restart the containers, you may have errors.
+When you restart your computer, you must restart the containers:

 1. Restart:
 ```shell